 Photo: PRISMA Festival

 syíyaya Days first took root in 2022 as a partnership between the District of Sechelt, the shíshálh Nation, and the syíyaya Reconciliation Movement.
 This multi-day event kicks off on June 21, which is National Indigenous Peoples Day in Canada, and is followed by 10 days of awareness building, learning, and cultural celebration.
 The event culminates in an inclusive Canada Day event on July 1, that features a parade, live music, and family fun.
-Stay tuned for full event details!
+Check the District of Sechelt website for the full schedule.

 Tip: During your visit, we encourage you to engage in cultural exploration and learning—participating in events such as this one is a great way to do that.
 You can also support local Indigenous tourism operators during your visit.